trioscollege/VGDMath/README.md

-Math &amp; Physics Code for Visualizing Math and Physics Concpts
+Math &amp; Physics Code for Visualizing Math and Physics Concepts

 Clone this repository to your local system (In your GameDev folder)